 Aviation and the Environment

-- Provides an overview of the key environmental challenges that may put at risk aviation infrastructure and passengers
+- Explore the key environmental challenges that may put at risk aviation infrastructure and passengers

-- Helps the civil aviation community to identify actions to enable the sustainable development of the aviation sector
+- Identify actions to enable the sustainable development of the aviation sector

 The growing concern about climate change and the adverse environmental and community impacts represent significant barriers towards the growth of aviation.
 States need to regulate and improve the environmental performance of the aviation sector ensuring compatibility with global minima.
 States need to prepare for climate change challenges that may put at risk aviation infrastructure or passengers, and provide fact-based information to consumers to support decision making.